 Bone Lick State Historic Site

 Just a short drive south of Cincinnati, OH, is a campground and historic site that is unique to the area.
 Big Bone Lick State Historic Site in Kentucky is known for the Pleistocene megafauna fossils found in the area.
-The most well known include the wooly mammoth and giant sloth.
-Animales were attracted to the site by the local sulfur spring on that would produce alkaline, yet soft earth.
+The most well-known include the wooly mammoth and giant sloth.
+Animales were attracted to the site by the local sulfur spring that would produce alkaline, yet soft earth.
 The softness of the ground traped more than a few mammoths creating a virtual treasure trove for paleontologists.
 Big Bone Lick even claims to be the birthplace of paleontology.
 On the site, you’ll find a handful of attractions that you can’t find at any other state park.

 I had initially planned on recording a YouTube video for the site.
 Unfortunately, I wasn’t happy with the footage I was able to get at the time.
 So for now, Big Bone Lick Campground will have to live as a blog post.
 We may try to get back there this year.
 If we do, I’ll update this blog post.